bitweal/adversarial-attack-tools/README.md

 ## Features

-- **Adversarial Attack Implementation**: The repository implements the Basic Iterative Method (BIM) for generating adversarial examples.
+- **Adversarial Attack Implementation**: The repository implements the Basic Iterative Method (GSM) for generating adversarial examples.
 - **Supported Models**: Pre-trained model MobileNetV2.
 This model is widely used for image classification tasks and serves as a target for adversarial attacks.
 - **User-Friendly Interface**: The code is structured to be easy to understand and use.
 It includes functions for loading images, making predictions, and conducting adversarial attacks.